sectalks-twb/Virtual-Cons/README.md

 # Virtual-Cons
-A list of Conferences and Meetups that have gone virtual due to COVID-19
+A list of Conferences and Meetups that have gone virtual due to COVID-19, or were already virtual and will give you something to do whilst socially distancing yourself.

 *AUSTRALIA*